devtyr/trello-releasenotes/README.md

 			// handle error
 		}

-		// do something with your cards her
+		// do something with your cards here
 	});

 ## Templating